Image by Marta Parszeniew

 13: Bratty 18-year-old whose hyper-sexed Japanese-y style represents exactly what middle-aged hacks like to imagine modern teenage life is like.

-12: You will see them in a minor tent at Field Day next year and suddenly realise that you've probably read well over 2,000 words about them across five different publications, yet never actually gotten round to listening to a note of their music.
+12: You will see them in a minor tent at a festival next year and suddenly realize that you've probably read well over 2,000 words about them across five different publications, yet never actually gotten around to listening to a note of their music.

 11: Ominous point in human history where people voting for Drake as a joke meets people voting for Drake because they are deadly serious.
 This is basically how the Nazis got power.

 10: Kanye West [turn to page 30 for Kanye’s 10 most insane quotes of the year and a picture of him boning his wife on a motorbike].